Soiling loss model

 Soiling loss is quantified by the soiling ratio (SR), which compares the energy production of a PV module under soiled conditions (Epv-soiled) to its production under clean conditions (Epv-clean).
 The formula for SR is defined as SR=Epv-soiled/Epv-clean.

 The SR is a dimensionless value ranging from 0 (complete obstruction by soiling) to 1 (fully clean panel).
-The relationship between SR and transmission loss (TL) is often assumed to be linear: TL=1-SR
+The relationship between SR and transmission loss (TL) is often assumed to be linear: TL=1-SR, which is customarily expressed in percentage as the soiling loss: SL= 100·TL

 This relationship accounts for the reduction in solar energy received by PV cells after passing through the module's glass and encapsulant.
 Given that uncertainties in model inputs can exceed the effects of nonlinearity between SR and TL, this assumption is practical for assessing soiling-related losses.